 - Look for the

 IPv4 Addressvalue and make note of it.
-This is the local address to forward the ports to.
+This is the internal IP you will forward the ports to.
 It likely looks something like

 - Open a terminal of your choice.